JayACarlsonAtHome/j5c_install_from_source_001/docs/README.md

 pcre->Version : 8.44 (needed for Apache Web Server)

-pcre2->Version : 10.35 (needed for Apache Web Server, and PHP)
+pcre2->Version : 10.37 (needed for Apache Web Server, and PHP)

-apache->Version : 2.4.46 (Apache Web Server)
+apache->Version : 2.4.48 (Apache Web Server)

-perl6->Version : 2020.10 (new perl web programming language)
+perl6->Version : 2021.04 (new perl web programming language)

-php->Version : 7.4.12 (web programming scripting language)
+php->Version : 8.0.6 (web programming scripting language)

-php->Xdebug_Version : 2.9.8 (web programming debugging for php)
+php->Xdebug_Version : 3.0.2 (web programming debugging for php)

 poco->Version : 1.10.1 (c++ library)

-postfix->Version : 3.5.3 (mail server)
+postfix->Version : 3.6.0 (mail server)

-python->Version : 3.9.0 (a general purpose programming language)
+python->Version : 3.9.5 (a general purpose programming language)

-ruby->Version : 2.7.2 (a general purpose and web programming language)
+ruby->Version : 3.0.1 (a general purpose and web programming language)

 tcl->Version : 8.7a3 (a scripting tool)

 tk->Version : 8.7a3 (a scripting tool that does multi-platform GUIs)

+wxWidgets->Version : 3.1.5 (a cross platform GUIs using C++)

 There is a settings file "Install_Settings.cfg" that must be in the same directory as the created executable.
 The executable will load the details